+MCSAP Grant Management Training

+We are budgeting for 2 people to attend the 3 day meeting.

+Estimated hotel expense for 2 people x 3 nights x \$200 = 1,200

+Per diem expenses at the state's "Out of State" per rate of \$56 per day.
+2 people x 4 days x \$56 = \$448.

+Estimated airfare is for 2 people at \$800 each = \$1600.

+Total budget for MCSAP Grant Management Training: \$3,248.

-NAS General Hazardous Materials and Cargo Tank Inspection class - We are budgeting for travel expenses for 8 people to attend both Hazmat and Cargo Tank training in a neighboring state We are estimating motel expenses for 8 people for 5 nights for each class at \$100 per night for a total of \$8,000.
-We are budgeting per diem expenses at the state's out of state per diem rate of \$56 per day.
-8 people for 5 days for two classes at \$56 per day totals \$4,480.
+NAS General Hazardous Materials and Cargo Tank Classes

+We are budgeting travel expenses for 8 people to attend Hazmat or Cargo Tank training in a neighboring state.

+Estimated hotel expense for 8 people x 5 nights x \$175 = \$7,000.

+Per diem expenses at the state's "out of state" per diem rate of \$56 per day.
+8 people x 5 days x \$56 = \$2,240.

 There will be no flight expenses due to travel to a neighboring state makes air travel impractical.
+There are no registration fees for these classes

+Total budgeted for General Hazardous Materials and Cargo Tank classes \$9,240.

+NAS Part A

+South Dakota plans to host two NAS Part A classes this fiscal year.
+We are planning to have 25 students in each class.
+Due to the continuously full training schedule at the South Dakota's Law Enforcement Training Center we may not be able to house students in the dormitory.
+We will plan on hotel lodging at the state rate of \$75, but will use the training center dorms if possible which are at no cost if available.

+We are budgeting hotel rooms for 25 students x \$75 x 10 nights = night totals \$18,750.

+Per diem expenses are budgeted at state's per diem rate of \$40 per day.
+25 students x 10 days x \$40=\$10,000.
 There are no registration fees for these classes.

-Total expenses budgeted for General Hazardous Materials and Cargo Tank Inspection classes total \$12,480.
+Total expenses budgeted for NAS Part A are \$28,750.

+NAS Part B

-NAS Part A&B - South Dakota plans to host NAS Part A&B this fiscal year.
+South Dakota plans to host one NAS Part B class this fiscal year.
 We are planning to have 25 students in the class.
-Due to the continuously full training schedule at the South Dakota's Law Enforcement Training Center, we may not be able to house students in the dormitory.
-We will plan on hotel lodging but will use the training center dorms if possible which are at no cost if available.
-Due to some students being able to stay at their residence during the training, we will budget expenses for 20 students.
-We are budgeting for 20 motel rooms at the state lodging rate of \$75 per night.
-20 students for 10 motel nights at \$75 per night totals \$15,000.
-We are budgeting per diem expenses at the state's long form per diem rate of \$56 per day.
-20 students for 10 days at \$56 per day totals \$11,200.
-There are no registration fees for these classes.
-Total expenses budgeted for NAS Part A&B are \$26,200.
+Due to the continuously full traning schedule at the South Dakota's Law Enforcement Training center we may not be able to house students in the dormitory.
+We will plan on hotel lodging at the state rate of \$75, but will use the training center dorms if possible which are at no cost if available.

+We are budgeting hotels rooms for 25 students x \$75 x 5 nights = \$9,375

+Per diem expenses are budgeted at the state's per diem rate of \$40 per day.
+25 students x 5 days x \$40 = \$5,000

+Total Expense for Part B are \$14,375

+District/Statewide Meeting

-We are budgeting \$13,200 for a district meeting.
-District meetings are where all 64 motor carrier personnel in South Dakota gather for training.
-Training includes anything from traffic enforcement, hazardous materials training, inspection training and similar subjects.
-We are planning for one district meeting.
+We are budgeting \$13,200 for one district/statewide meeting.
+District/statewide meetings are where all 69 motor carrier personnel in South Dakota gather for training.
+Training includes topics ranging from traffic enforcement, hazardous materials training, inspection training and similar subjects.
 The meeting will be 3 partial days.
 Personnel travel in the morning prior to the meeting on the first day and travel home in the afternoon of the third day.
-We estimate the 64 people in 42 motel rooms rooms for two nights at South Dakota's state rate of \$75 per night.
-This totals \$6,300.
-We estimate 64 people eligible for per diem costs for 3 days at South Dakota's long form per diem rate of \$40 per day for a total of \$7,680.
-The total meeting cost is estimated at \$13,980.
+We estimate the 69 people in 69 motel rooms rooms for two nights at South Dakota's state rate of \$75 per night.
+This totals \$10,350.
+We estimate 69 people eligible for per diem costs for 3 days at South Dakota's long form per diem rate of \$40 per day for a total of \$8,280.

+The total meeting cost is estimated at \$18,630.